tjpranic/BigDecimal/README.md

 Usage
 -----------

-NOTE: Probably have to have the F# runtime installed.

-Build project with Visual Studio 2012 or higher and run.
+Build project with Visual Studio 2015 or higher and run.

 Future Considerations & Concerns
 -----------